 3.4.1.
 Marketing Consent: We use your personal information to make you aware of products and services which may be of interest to you.
 If you take a look at Section 5 below, you can find out more about how we would like to provide you with customised offers and personalised customer service.
 To be able to do this, we will ask you for your consent.
 You can at any time withdraw that consent through the contact channels set out in Section 2.6 above.
 Alternatively, you can review and make changes to your marketing preferences through KBC Mobile Banking or Online Banking channels and more details regarding these options are set out in Section 5 below.

 3.4.2.
-Biometric Consent: We can use image recognition software to verify your ID when you are looking to open an account through the KBC Mobile Banking App.
+Biometric Consent: We can use image recognition software to verify your ID when you are looking to open an account through the KBC Mobile Banking App and on KBC.ie.
 This involves us using optical character technology to extract relevant information from your ID documents.
 In such cases, we will ask you for consent to process this biometric data.
 An alternative channel will be made available to you should you choose not to give your consent.
 We will only use your biometric data to fulfil this request.
 Depending on your device, you may choose to enable Touch ID with in the KBC Mobile Banking App.
 KBC does not store or otherwise use this fingerprint ID for any purpose.
 Depending on your device, you may wish to choose to enable fingerprint or facial recognition technology within the KBC Mobile Banking App.
 KBC does not store or otherwise use this technology for any purpose.

 3.4.3.
 Sensitive Information Consent: We sometimes collect and process information on your health and other sensitive information (also known as special categories of information) which you share with us while applying for a product or service or when requesting a change to an existing product and service (for example, to apply for or get quotations for pension products).